 The University of Nottingham Health Service is situated in Cripps Health Centre on University Park Campus.
 See Cripps.

-An Act of Parliament of the United Kingdom of Great Britain and Northern Ireland which defines UK law on the processing of data on identifiable living people.
-It is the main piece of legislation that governs the protection of personal data in the UK.
-See UoN Data Protection Policy.
+An Act of Parliament of the United Kingdom of Great Britain and Northern Ireland which, along with the UK General Data Protection Regulation (GDPR), defines UK law on the processing of data on identifiable living people.
+It is one of the main piece of legislation that governs the protection of personal data in the UK.
+See UK GDPR Data Protection Policy.

 A transcript of marks with a description of the nature, level, context, content and status of the studies that were pursued and successfully completed by the student issued along with the graduation certificate at the time of graduating and provided to applicants who graduated from 2005 onwards (with some exceptions).
 Additional copies can be requested via the University of Nottingham Online Store.